MicrosoftDocs/ai-builder/ai-builder-docs/manage-model.md

 ## Create a new version

-To create a new version, select **New version** at the top of the page.
+To create a new version, select **Edit model** at the top of the page.

 You can have up to two trained versions available at a time: one **Published version** and one **Last trained version** that isn't published.
 If you train a new version when a last trained version already exists, the existing last trained version is overwritten.